 You get the idea.
 Check out the resources below for additional guidance.

 Step 9: Important Papers

-- Detailed Area Map – Even though my phone has a great map app, I always consider “what if” I did not have it.
-So I like to keep a road map of my county in case we need to find an alternate route to a shelter or a different road out of town.
-You may want to laminate your map, but if you can’t do that right away, just put your map inside a plastic zipper bag.
+- Detailed Area Map – Even though my phone has a great map app, consider what if the internet was offline.
+I keep a county road map in my kit in case we need to find an alternate route to a shelter or a different road out of town.
 Maps can be found at your city hall, local gas stations or AAA.

 - Emergency Contact Phone List – Phone numbers change often, so update this every 6 months.
 I like to laminate this to protect it from water damage.
 Even though these numbers are in my cell phone, if I can’t access them, a paper copy is necessary.
 We have the same copy in every kit, and it includes our evacuation plan.

-- Family Photo – Put a current family photo in your kit so you can help identify a family member you may get separated from.
-The photo may also encourage you while family is separated.
+- Family Photo – Put a current family photo in your kit so you can help identify a family member if you get separated.

 I’ve got lots more work to do to get our kits updated.
 I hope these ideas will encourage you to move forward.

 As an Amazon Associate I earn from qualifying purchases.